Did you know that technologies used in home automation, also known as smart homes, can help seniors in their daily lives?

 Home automation helps seniors stay in their homes or make their retirement home apartments more secure

 Health care is one of the main benefits of home automation for seniors.
 We mentioned previously in this text the benefits of using a medical alert bracelet with GPS.
 There are also simpler technologies that are available, such as a smartphone app that can remind seniors to take their medication.
 These apps will minimize the risk that your elderly parents will forget to take their medication.
-This type of application also exists on smart speakers.
+This type of application also exists in smart speakers.

-Smart Homes also helps seniors stay safe in their homes.
+Home automation also helps seniors stay safe in their homes.
 Often, people with memory loss have trouble performing certain tasks, such as turning off the lights or turning off the oven.
 Many security companies specialize in transmitting alerts that are sent to seniors and designated family members when a device reveals unusual activity.

 Automatic lights and lamps can reduce the risk of falls for seniors

 One of the risk factors for senior night falls is poor lighting conditions at home.
 A fall can cause serious injury to a senior.
 Motion sensors and smart bulbs such as those offered by Ikea (TRADFRI) or Phillips (Hue) reduce the risk of falling by turning on the lights when a movement is detected.